How to benchmark your locations and understand the drivers of the model?

 How to use

-Very much in line with the previous framework, but the current focus lies on benchmarking the new location(s) (displayed with a in the framework) with existing locations of which you expect similar performances.
-We aim to compare locations that share multiple similarities (both in macro and micro environment) in order to get a better understanding of the predicted sales.
+This approach aligns closely with the previous framework; however, the current focus is on benchmarking the new location(s) (indicated with a in the framework) against existing locations with expected similar performance.
+Our objective is to compare locations that exhibit multiple similarities—both in macro and micro environments—to gain a more accurate understanding of the predicted sales.

-• Load the simulation with the new location(s) in the left settings bar.
+- Load the simulation with the new location(s) in the left upper corner.
+Select the right simulation and click on Apply.

-• Make sure to display only the relevant locations (e.g. to benchmark the new location with) by using the configured location filters.
+- Make sure to display only the relevant locations (e.g. to benchmark the new location with) by using the configured location filters.
+To select the right filter options, you can click on the

-• Examine now the relevant macro- and micro environment indicators that have an impact on the predicted outcome and benchmark them with the other locations.
-Sort each column from high/low or low/high.
+When you've selected a filter, this will be marked as a blue icon - Examine now the relevant macro- and micro environment indicators that have an impact on the predicted outcome and benchmark them with the other locations.
+Sort each column from high/low or low/high by clicking on the column name.
 This way you'll easily see how the new location relates to the others for each specific performance driver(column).

 3. Opportunity framework (not by default configured)

-GOAL: uncovering the causes of underperforming locations and define actionable strategies
+GOAL: Uncovering the causes of underperforming locations and define actionable strategies.
+Exploring the real estate possibilities for unprofitable locations.

 Building blocks:

-• Similar to previous frameworks, we maintain columns for location classification and cluster, but these columns are now expandable to reveal the location indicators upon which they are based.
-Within your location filters on the left, you can filter both on location classification & cluster.
+- Similar to the other tabs, we maintain columns for location classification and cluster, but these columns are now expandable to reveal the data upon which they are based.
+Within the filter options in the framework, you can filter both on location classification and/or cluster.

-• Extra explanatory sales KPIs: these key performance indicators (KPIs) are organized into categories such as activation, loyalty, and conversion.
-Each of these columns can be clicked open to see the data it is based upon.
+- Extra explanatory sales KPIs: These key performance indicators (KPIs) are categorized into areas such as activation, loyalty, and conversion.
+Each category can be expanded to reveal the underlying data.

-• Action descriptions: when you scroll all the way to the right, you will find detailed descriptions of recommended actions to be taken in collaboration with relevant stakeholders.
-This is based on easy ruling logic, and should be validated by the customer.
+- Action descriptions: As you navigate to the right, you will find detailed descriptions of the recommended actions to be implemented in collaboration with relevant stakeholders.
+These recommendations are based on straightforward ruling logic and should be validated by the customer.

 How to use